-At Arctic Frontiers 2020, knowledge – our most valuable resource – will be in focus as we examine the state of climate and the oceans in the Arctic, ask about the resilience and adaptability of societies in the region, and discuss best practices for business and technology development.
-We will explore how our current knowledge, shape the way we cooperate with one another, and how we can maintain stability in this unique region.
+At Arctic Frontiers 2020, knowledge – our most valuable resource – will be in focus.
+We will examine climate change and the oceans in the Arctic, ask about the resilience and adaptability of communities in the region, and discuss best practices for business, technology, and policy development.
+We will also explore how our current knowledge shape the ways we cooperate and how political stability and sustainability can be maintained in the North.

 Line Kjelstrup email +47 995 05 974